This may get a little technical, but hey that’s probably why you’re here!

 The common thread here is that if something is an enhancement it can use vue.
 If it’s a core part of the page – like the content, the nav, etc – then its rendered by Rails.

 I love d3.js.
 It’s a data visualization library with an extremely high learning curve.
 It took me months of research on it to be able to build something as simple as a bar graph.

-The Interactive Guide uses it for its graphs, and I have hops to creating more visualizations using it.
+The Interactive Guide uses it for its graphs, and I have hopes of creating more visualizations using it.
 If you just want to create a few graphs I wouldn’t recommend d3.js.
-It’s complete overkill unless you’re planning on creating unique visualizations from scratch.
+It’s completely overkill unless you’re planning on creating unique visualizations from scratch.

 But Why Though?

 The reason to go this route rather than the typical WordPress route might be tough to explain.
 The single biggest reason is information architecture.

 Information architecture is a fancy word for how your pages connect with each other.
 In the WordPress world, this typically means creating a nice nav then including widget sidebars on each page.